jessegmeyerlab/proteomics-tutorial/manuscript.md

 #### Optional additives
 For non-denaturing buffer conditions, which preserve tertiary and quaternary protein structures, additional additives may not be necessary for successful extraction and to prevent proteolysis or PTMs throughout the extraction process.
 Protease, phosphatase and deubiquitinase inhibitors are optional additives in less denaturing conditions or in experiments focused on specific PTMs.
+For a broad range of inhibitors, a premixed tablet can be added to the lysis buffer, such as Roche cOmplete Mini Protease Inhibitor Cocktail tablets.
 Protease inhibitors may impact desired proteolysis from the added protease, and will need to be diluted or removed prior to protease addition.
 To improve extraction of DNA- or RNA-binding proteins, adding a small amount of nuclease or benzonase is useful for degradation of any bound nucleic acids and results in a more consistent digestion [@PMID:23792921].